sebdah/dynamic-dynamodb/docs/configuration_options.rst

 num-write-checks-before-scale-down         ``int``  1             Force Dynamic DynamoDB to have `x` consecutive positive results before scaling writes down (`1` means scale down immediately) num-read-checks-reset-percent              ``int``  0             Set a read consumption percentage when the `num-read-checks-before-scale-down` count should be reset.
 This option is optional, even if you use the `num-read-checks-before-scale-down` feature num-write-checks-reset-percent             ``int``  0             Set a write consumption percentage when the `num-write-checks-before-scale-down` count should be reset.
-This option is optional, even if you use the `num-write-checks-before-scale-down` feature maintenance-windows                        ``str``                Force Dynamic DynamoDB to operate within maintenance windows.
+This option is optional, even if you use the `num-write-checks-before-scale-down` feature lookback-window-start                      ``int``  15            Dynamic DynamoDB fetches data from CloudWatch in a window that streches between ``now()-15`` and ``now()-10`` minutes.
+If you want to look at slightly newer data, change this value.
+Please note that it might not be set to less than 5 minutes (as CloudWatch data for DynamoDB is updated every 5 minutes). maintenance-windows                        ``str``                Force Dynamic DynamoDB to operate within maintenance windows.
 E.g. ``22:00-23:59,00:00-06:00`` enable-reads-up-scaling                    ``bool`` ``true``      Turn on or off of up scaling of read capacity enable-reads-down-scaling                  ``bool`` ``true``      Turn on or off of down scaling of read capacity